 At Riverside EyeCare Professionals, we utilize the latest advances in cataract surgery to safely and effectively remove cataracts.
-Our board-certified cataract surgeon, Dr. Michael Sumsion, and our newly arrived surgeon, Dr. Sean Sumsion have made cataract surgery a special focus of their practice, and are committed to helping you restore your vision and lifestyle.
-During your initial consultation and eye evaluation, Dr. Sumsion will discuss the procedure, explain all your options and answer any of your questions about cataract surgery.
+Our board-certified cataract surgeons, Drs.
+Michael Sumsion and Sean Sumsion, have made cataract surgery a special focus of their practice, and are committed to helping you restore your vision and lifestyle.
+During your initial consultation and eye evaluation, your ophthalmologist will discuss the procedure, explain all your options and answer any of your questions about cataract surgery.